Growing Lettuce in Containers is a fun and easy process for having this fresh leafy green year-round! Let’s have a look at all the details!

 Use a balanced fertilizer such as 10-10-10 when the seedlings are 3-5 inches tall.
 You can also use liquid fertilizer for a quick boost.
 Amending the soil with vegetable or fruit scraps is also a great idea to keep the plants healthy.

 Once the plants are little established, use the balanced feed once in 3-4 weeks according to the instructions on the label.

 Pests and Diseases

-Mildew, leaf spot, rot and a variety of bacterial infections are common diseases that can attack lettuce.
-In pests and insects– caterpillars, cutworms, aphids, maggots and beetles can cause damage to the plant.
+Mildew, leaf spot, rot, and a variety of bacterial infections are common diseases that can attack lettuce.
+Caterpillars, cutworms, aphids, maggots, and beetles can also cause damage to the plant.

 You can also pick the leaf lettuce before maturity, it’s simple, just remove the outer leaves when you need them in salads and keep the center leaves growing.

 Note: Must remember, don’t cut into or below the crown, or else your plant will die.